awsdocs/aws-doc-sdk-examples/javav2/example_code/stepfunctions/Readme.md

  ### Properties file
 Before running the JUnit tests, you must define values in the **config.properties** file located in the **resources** folder.
 This file contains values that are required to run the JUnit tests.
 If you do not define all values, the JUnit tests fail.

-Define this value to successfully run the JUnit tests:
+Define these value to successfully run the JUnit tests:

 - **roleNameSc** - The name of the IAM role to create for the Scenario test.
 - **activityNameSc** - The name of an activity to create for the Scenario test.